tristaZero/tristaZero.github.io/content/en/homepage/about.md

 draft: false
 # role: Example Role
 avatar: images/avatar.png
 bio: SphereEx Co-Founder & CTO, Apache Member & Incubator Mentor, Apache ShardingSphere PMC, AWS Data Hero, China Mulan Open Source Community Mentor, Tencent Cloud TVP.<br/><br/>She used to be responsible for the design and development of the intelligent database platform of JD Digital Science and Technology.
 She now focuses on the distributed database & middleware ecosystem, and open-source community.
 Recipient of the "2020 China Open-Source Pioneer" award, the "2021 OSCAR 2021 Top Open Source Pioneer" and CSDN's 2021 "IT Leading Personality".
 Her paper "Apache ShardingSphere: A Holistic and Pluggable Platform for Data Sharding" was published on ICDE in 2022.
-Most recently in 2022 she was voted as "Chief Technology Officer of the Year" by Globee Awards. <br/><br/><p><a href="https://github.com/tristaZero">View My GitHub Profile</a></p>
+Most recently in 2022 she was voted as "Chief Technology Officer of the Year" by Globee Awards.
+As the first author, she wrote a book titled <em> A Definitive Guide to Apache ShardingSphere </em> which was published by Packt in 2022.<br/><br/><p><a href="https://github.com/tristaZero">View My GitHub Profile</a></p>
 # organization:
 #   name: Example Organization
 #   url: https://example.com/